j15k/colorcli/README.md

 # colorcli
 **_Colorcli_ is a collection of harmonized, light command-line interface (CLI) color themes for tmux, cmus, newsboat, and Vim.**

-Screenshot: cmus with _colorcli_ theme, opened in a tabbed tmux, also with _colorcli_ in the Bash shell:

 ![Colorful command line with colorcli](https://media.giphy.com/media/XxRjuvoDBtyxeXKZ0Z/giphy.gif "colorcli themes and color schemes in action")

 ## Colors